 In between our homework and chores, we enjoy at least three swims off the back of the boat each day.

 The water is refreshing and enlivening.
 One dip provides a coolness that can revive any lull in energy.

 At anchor, there’s always fresh air and thus far we’ve found the Bermudian breeze to be perfect.
 It’s not too hot and it’s not too cold.
 If it wasn’t for the hurricanes this tiny little rock gets, the location would get my gold seal approval for the best summer anchorage spot ever.
 But alas, we faithfully check tropical storm formation off the coast of Africa every morning.
 It brings me great joy when my husband, Simon, yells out, ‘No tropical storms on the radar.
 We’re good for at least another five days.’

 We’ve lived through one named storm and one Category 1 Hurricane.
 For me, that’s enough for a lifetime.
 I’ve never been more scared in my life than when Hurricane Matthew hit Charleston in 2016.
 But let me get back to my peaceful floating atoll…

-Before leaving the States I acquired a couple solar cooking ovens.
+Before leaving the States I acquired a couple of solar cooking ovens.

-A few months ago I never knew that cooking by sun was possible.
-Sure, my mom used to say, ‘it’s hot enough to cook and egg on the hood of the car!’ but I personally knew it didn’t work.
-Yes – I tried to cook an egg on our car when I was kid and all it did was leave a terrible mess.
+A few months ago I never knew that cooking by the sun was possible.
+Sure, my mom used to say, ‘it’s hot enough to cook an egg on the hood of the car!’ but I personally knew it didn’t work.
+Yes – I tried to cook an egg on our car when I was a kid and all it did was leave a terrible mess.